Drew LeBlanc

-Andrew John LeBlanc (born June 29, 1989) is an American professional ice hockey player currently playing for the Augsburger Panther of the Deutsche Eishockey Liga (DEL).
+Andrew John LeBlanc (born June 29, 1989) is an American professional ice hockey player currently playing for Iserlohn Roosters of the Deutsche Eishockey Liga (DEL).
 He won the Hobey Baker Award in 2013 as the top National Collegiate Athletic Association (NCAA) men's ice hockey player.
 LeBlanc was born in Duluth, Minnesota, but grew up in Hermantown, Minnesota.

 Playing career

 LeBlanc played in the United States Hockey League with the Chicago Steel from 2006 until 2008, after which he began playing for St. Cloud State Huskies.
 Going into the 2011-2012 season LeBlanc was named Captain of the team but suffered an injury 10 games into his senior season at St. Cloud State.
 He was therefore allowed to be a Red shirt senior for the 2012-2013 and scored 50 points in 42 NCAA games, he also continued to serve as team Captain.

-LeBlanc signed a one-year entry level contract with the Chicago Blackhawks on April 12, 2013.
+LeBlanc signed a one-year entry-level contract with the Chicago Blackhawks on April 12, 2013.
 He made his NHL debut on April 24, 2013, against the Edmonton Oilers and appeared in two games for the Blackhawks during the 2012–13 NHL season.
-As a result, the one-year contract that LeBlanc signed in April 2013, concluded on June 30, 2013 and LeBlanc became an unrestricted free agent.
+As a result, the one-year contract that LeBlanc signed in April 2013, concluded on June 30, 2013, and LeBlanc became an unrestricted free agent.
 On July 19, 2013, he agreed to a two-year contract with the Blackhawks.
 He would spend the next two seasons playing for the Rockford IceHogs, the Blackhawks' American Hockey League affiliate.

 Following the 2014–15 season, the Blackhawks did not extend a qualifying offer to LeBlanc.
 As a result, he became an unrestricted free agent.
 On July 10, 2015, LeBlanc signed a one-year contract with the Augsburger Panther of the DEL.
 He signed an extension with the team in March 2017.

+Following eight seasons with Augsburg, LeBlanc left the club as a free agent and continued his career in the DEL by signing a one-year contract with Iserlohn Roosters for the 2023–24 season on July 7, 2023.